machinetranslate/machinetranslate.org/associations/amta.md

 parent: Associations
 title: AMTA
 description: Association for Machine Translation in the Americas
+seo:
+    type: Organization
+    name: Association for Machine Translation in the Americas (AMTA)
 ---

 The **Association for Machine Translation in the Americas** (**AMTA**) is an association of researchers and users of machine translation technologies.